NetworkBlockDevice/nbd/doc/proto.md

     advertising block sizes, and the client MAY assume the server will honor default block sizes.

-### `WRITE_ZEROES` extension

-There exist some cases when a client knows that the data it is going to write is all zeroes.
-Such cases include mirroring or backing up a device implemented by a sparse file.
-With current NBD command set, the client has to issue `NBD_CMD_WRITE` command with zeroed payload and transfer these zero bytes through the wire.
-The server has to write the data onto disk, effectively losing the sparseness.

-To remedy this, a `WRITE_ZEROES` extension is envisioned.
-This extension adds one new transmission flag, one new command, and one new command flag.

-* `NBD_FLAG_SEND_WRITE_ZEROES`

-    This transmission flag exposes support for the `NBD_CMD_WRITE_ZEROES` command.
-See the section on transmission flags for the meaning of 'exposes support'.

-* `NBD_CMD_WRITE_ZEROES`

-    A write request with no payload. *Offset* and *length* define the location and amount of data to be zeroed.

-    The server MUST zero out the data on disk, and then send the reply message.
-The server MAY send the reply message before the data has reached permanent storage.

-    A client MUST NOT send a write zeroes request unless `NBD_FLAG_SEND_WRITE_ZEROES` was set in the transmission flags field.

-    By default, the server MAY use trimming to zero out the area, even if it did not advertise `NBD_FLAG_SEND_TRIM`; but it MUST ensure that the data reads back as zero.
-However, the client MAY set the command flag `NBD_CMD_FLAG_NO_HOLE` to inform the server that the area MUST be fully provisioned, ensuring that future writes to the same area will not cause fragmentation or cause failure due to insufficient space.

-    If an error occurs, the server MUST set the appropriate error code in the error field.

-The server SHOULD return `ENOSPC` if it receives a write zeroes request including one or more sectors beyond the size of the device.
-It SHOULD return `EPERM` if it receives a write zeroes request on a read-only export.

-The extension adds the following new command flag:

-- `NBD_CMD_FLAG_NO_HOLE`; valid during `NBD_CMD_WRITE_ZEROES`.
-  SHOULD be set to 1 if the client wants to ensure that the server does not create a hole.
-The client MAY send `NBD_CMD_FLAG_NO_HOLE` even if `NBD_FLAG_SEND_TRIM` was not set in the transmission flags field.
-  The server MUST support the use of this flag if it advertises `NBD_FLAG_SEND_WRITE_ZEROES`.

 ### `STRUCTURED_REPLY` extension

 Some of the major downsides of the default simple reply to